hairyf/overlastic/packages/react/README.md

 ### Step 1: Define Component

-Unoverlays is suitable for most components, and using useOverlayMeta allows for finer control over the component process.
+overlays is suitable for most components, and using useOverlayMeta allows for finer control over the component process.

 ```tsx
 // overlay.tsx